TheorieMPQ/cluster-guide/IRENE_guide.md

 #MSUB -T 3600
 #MSUB -o juliaTest.out
 #MSUB -e juliaTest.err
-module load julia
+#MSUB -n 1
 echo "running a job"
-julia /ccc/cont003/dsku/blanchet/home/user/unipdide/username/JULIA_FILE_NAME.jl
+$HOME/julia-1.6.2/bin/julia $HOME/JULIA_FILE_NAME.jl
 ```

-`-T` is the time limit in seconds (if not specified default is 7200).
-You can run your job with `ccc_msub my_script`, and obtain information about it with `ccc_mpeek job_id`.
+`$HOME` is the environment variable that stores the path of your home directory.
+Note that there is no need to load Julia as we are using our own downloaded version, just  call the path to the executable (`$HOME/julia-1.6.2/bin/julia` in this example). `-T` is the time limit in seconds (if not specified default is 7200), and `-n` is the number of processors.
+You can run your job with `ccc_msub my_script`, and obtain information about it with `ccc_mpeek job_id`, or see the status of all your jobs with `ccc_mstat -s USERNAME`.
 The command `ccc_mpp`is like `qstat` on th-top, but here it is useless since too many jobs are running.
-For more information, type `machine_info` in IRENE or visit this page https://forge.ipsl.jussieu.fr/igcmg_doc/wiki/Doc/ComputingCenters/TGCC/Irene.
+For more information, type `machine.info` in IRENE or visit this page https://forge.ipsl.jussieu.fr/igcmg_doc/wiki/Doc/ComputingCenters/TGCC/Irene.